llespinasse/Eigo-sensei/README.md

 ## Future scope

-- This website will be soon launched in Japanese language too.
+- This website will have an accurate translation in Japanese language.

-## Contact
-- links of social network of Adly Loukil

 ## Influence to Open Source comminity
 - helps to make a first step in contributing on github